How Your LLC Will Be Taxed

-The profits of an Washington DC LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for an Washington DC LLC work as follows:
+In this guide, we’ll cover the main business taxes required in Washington DC, including payroll, self-employment and federal taxes.
+The profits of an LLC aren’t taxed at the business level like C Corporations.
+Instead, taxes are as follows:

-If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the DC Department of Revenue.
-Washington DC sales tax is collected at the point of purchase.
-Washington DC sales tax rates do vary depending on the region, county or city where you are located.
-You will typically need to collect Washington DC sales tax on:
+If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to your local or regional authority.
+Washington DC sales tax is collected at the point of purchase at a fixed rate of 6%.

 Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.